-- A. South Carolina National Guard - Identify, train, and assign SC National Guard personnel to maintain contact with and prepare to execute missions in support of ESF-19 during periods of activation. - 2.
+- A. South Carolina National Guard - 1.
+Identify, train, and assign SC National Guard personnel to maintain contact with and prepare to execute missions in support of ESF-19 during periods of activation. - 2.
 Provide personnel support. - 3.
 Notify all ESF-19 supporting agencies upon activation. - 4.
-Maintain Position Log and appropriate status boards in Palmetto EOC. - 5.
-Submit copies of all tasking to the Adjutant General. - 6.
-Supervise and provide personnel to assist the EOC with Air Operations Unit.

-B. South Carolina State Guard

-- 1. Identify and assign SCSG personnel to staff ESF-19 in the EOC. - 2.
-Provide military support for functions as assigned by TAG or as acceptable. - C. U.S. Coast Guard
+Submit copies of all tasking to the Adjutant General. - 5.
+Supervise and provide personnel to assist the EOC with Air Operations Unit. - B. South Carolina State Guard - 1.
+Identify and assign SCSG personnel to staff ESF-19 in the EOC. - 2.
+Provide military support for functions as assigned by the Adjutant General (TAG) or as acceptable. - C. U.S. Coast Guard

 - 1. Identify, train, and assign US Coast Guard personnel to maintain contact with and prepare to execute missions in support of ESF-19 during periods of activation. - 2.
 Provide personnel support during EOC activation. - 3.
-Monitor Marine Band Radios within the EOC, coordinate Search and Rescue missions with ESF 4, 9, 13, as necessary.

-D. U.S. Army Corps of Engineers

-- 1. Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-19 during periods of activation. - 2.
+Monitor Marine Band Radios within the EOC, coordinate Search and Rescue missions with ESF 4, 9, 13, as necessary. - D. U.S. Army Corps of Engineers - 1.
+Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-19 during periods of activation. - 2.
 Provide personnel support during EOC activation. - 3.
 Assist in Urban Search and Rescue Operations as available. - 4.
-Assist with damage assessment of waterways and relate infrastructure.

-E. Lowcountry Regional Airport

-- 1. Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-19 during periods of activation. - 2.
+Assist with damage assessment of waterways and relate infrastructure. - E. South Carolina Emergency Management Division (SCEMD) / State Emergency Operations Center (SEOC) - 1.
+Operates under the Adjutant General (TAG) and serves as the state's emergency management coordination point within the SEOC, when activated. - F. Lowcountry Regional Airport - 1.
+Identify, train, and assign personnel to maintain contact with and prepare to execute missions in support of ESF-19 during periods of activation. - 2.
 Provide personnel support during EOC activation. - 3.
-Coordinate the use of Lowcountry Regional Airport for military assets when necessary. - Coordinate with Air Operations (under Operations Section Chief, Air Operations) to provide accessibility to air medical and air resource delivery assets.

-A. This Emergency Support Function does exist in the State EOP.
+Coordinate the use of Lowcountry Regional Airport for military assets when necessary. - 4.
+Coordinate with Air Operations (under Operations Section Chief) to provide accessibility to air medical and air resource delivery assets. - VI.
+LOCAL, STATE, AND FEDERAL INTERFACE - A. This Emergency Support Function does exist in the State EOP.
 The services are represented at the state level by the SCNG at the SEOC.
 Depending on the magnitude of the event and, whether or not a federal declaration is made, the DCO will work under the FCO out of the designated Disaster Field Office (DFO).